-References to the DOJ Grants Financial Guide are to the DOJ Grants Financial Guide as posted on the OJP website (currently, the "DOJ Grants Financial Guide" available at https://www.ojp.gov/funding/financialguidedoj/overview) including any updated version that may be posted during the period of performance.
-The subgrantee at any tier agrees to comply with the DOJ Grants Financial Guide.
+References to the DOJ Grants Financial Guide are posted on the OJP website (currently, the "DOJ Grants Financial Guide" available at https://ojp.gov/financialguide/DOJ/index.htm) including any updated version that may be posted during the period of performance.
+The subgrantee agrees to comply with the DOJ Grants Financial Guide.